 in the Museum.

-I never did get around to finishing my Geezer
+I never did complete my Geezer campaign writeup,

-campaign writeup, but the mostly-done micro-worldbook is a relic from my archives that you
+but this mostly-done micro-worldbook is a relic from my archives that you

 might enjoy.
-Oil the wheels on your walker, freshen the
+Oil the wheels on your walker, freshen the battery in your

 - The Swag Shop: We all have ...